Cartography-jpl/pynitf/doc/nitf_file.rst

 NITF File
 ****************************************************

+This section describes the overall software design.
+You can also :ref:`nitf-file-ref-section` for descriptions of the class member functions.

 We want to be able to read an write NITF files.

 The NitfFile class structure is shown in :numref:`nitf_file`.